Warwickshire ASA Rules 2019

 12.8 To elect the Volunteer of the Year on the recommendation of the Volunteer of the Year Selection Panel in February each year.

-12.9 To fill any Technical Secretary or Planning Services Officer vacancies, subject to final approval of the Executive Committee.
+12.9 To fill any Technical Secretary or elected Officer vacancies, subject to final approval of the Executive Committee.

-12.10 To ensure that at all times the County adopts and complies with the ASA Code of Conduct, Equity, Safeguarding,
+12.10 To ensure that at all times the County adopts and complies with the Swim England Code of Conduct, Equity, Safeguarding.

 13 Composition of Committees